-Jaguar produced the XK140 in three body styles: A fixed Head Coupé (“FHC”), a Drophead Coupé (“DHC”), and the Roadster (“OTS)” – for Open Two Seater) such as this restored burgundy over gray leather example we first came across in February 2021 in Lyons, Illinois (Chicago).
-With the new listing showing an asking price of $125,000, we can now make true comparisons.
+Jaguar produced the XK140 in three body styles: A fixed Head Coupé (“FHC”), a Drophead Coupé (“DHC”), and the Roadster (“OTS)” – for Open Two Seater) such as this restored burgundy over gray leather example we first came across in February 2021 in Lyons, Illinois (Chicago) is still available here on Craigslist.
+We can make true comparisons with the new listing showing an asking price of $119,000 (the last ask was $125,000).
 Comparing the asking price to the Hagerty Insurance Online Valuation Tool confirms the seller’s ask falls between this guide’s #3 “Good” estimate of $100,000 and its #2 “Excellent” appraisal of $169,000.
 As a second data point, the Collector Car Market Review reveals the seller’s ask falls between this guide’s #2 “Very Good” estimate of $110,000 and its #1 “Excellent” appraisal of $160,000.

 The Hagerty Insurance Valuation Tool provides a nice synopsis of the XK140:

 When the XK140 took over as Jaguar’s flagship sports car in 1954, it had a serious challenge, following in the tracks of the spectacular XK120.
 True, it looked a lot like the car it followed, but there were quite a few differences, too.
 The large bumpers and heavier cast grille may have taken away a little of the model’s inherent grace, but this new trim provided far better protection from the large Detroit behemoths that populated the sports car’s largest market in America.